dotnet/csharpstandard/standard/classes.md

   - If the property or indexer has a declared accessibility of `internal` or `protected`, the *accessor_modifier* shall be `private`.
   - If the property or indexer has a declared accessibility of `private`, no *accessor_modifier* may be used.

 For `abstract` and `extern` properties, the *accessor_body* for each accessor specified is simply a semicolon.
-A non-abstract, non-extern property may have each *accessor_body* be a semicolon, in which case it is an ***automatically implemented property*** ([§15.7.4](classes.md#1574-automatically-implemented-properties)).
+A non-abstract, non-extern property may also have the *accessor_body* for all accessors specified be a semicolon, in which case it is an ***automatically implemented property*** ([§15.7.4](classes.md#1574-automatically-implemented-properties)).
 An automatically implemented property shall have at least a get accessor.
 For the accessors of any other non-abstract, non-extern property, the *accessor_body* is a *block* which specifies the statements to be executed when the corresponding accessor is invoked.

 A `get` accessor corresponds to a parameterless method with a return value of the property type.
 Except as the target of an assignment, when a property is referenced in an expression, the `get` accessor of the property is invoked to compute the value of the property ([§12.2.2](expressions.md#1222-values-of-expressions)).
 The body of a `get` accessor shall conform to the rules for value-returning methods described in [§15.6.11](classes.md#15611-method-body).
 In particular, all `return` statements in the body of a `get` accessor shall specify an expression that is implicitly convertible to the property type.
 Furthermore, the endpoint of a `get` accessor shall not be reachable.